AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 }
 ```

-Within the sample, there are configurable options for number of streams to create, number of streams to update, adding a community id to the HTTP request headers, and the signup name.
-Note, a community id or changing the configurable options is not required to use the sample.
+Within the sample, there are configurable options for number of streams to create, number of streams to update, and the signup name.

 ## Running the sample